10 FAQs when applying for an SFC License in Hong Kong

 While it is not possible to indicate the exact timeline, it typically takes SFC 15 days to process an application for an entity’s SFC license.

-It takes eight weeks to process the application for a licensed representative and ten weeks for a Responsible Officer.
+It takes eight weeks for a licensed representative to process the application and ten weeks for a responsible officer.

-Yes, both licensed corporations and individuals must comply with the various directions/guidelines issued by SFC and the relevant provisions of the SFO.
+Yes, both licensed corporations and individuals must comply with the various directions/guidelines issued by the SFC and the relevant provisions of the SFO.

 Moreover, certain types of changes, such as changes in name or business address, will require SFC’s prior approval.